devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/phase-1-implementation-guide.md

 }
 ```

-Do not leave the old Mongo routes mounted without a connection.
-Mongoose may
-buffer operations, causing requests to wait and eventually time out instead of
-returning a useful response.
+The old Mongo routes are not mounted, and `server/src/index.ts` contains no

-Remove the hard-coded MongoDB URI from `server/src/index.ts`.
-Do not add a
-`MONGODB_URI` variable for this local mode because MongoDB is intentionally not
+hard-coded MongoDB URI.
+Do not add a `MONGODB_URI` variable for this local mode
-part of the Phase 1 runtime.
+because MongoDB is intentionally not part of the Phase 1 runtime.

 ### Preflight verification